 How can you work and travel around Europe?

 Fly under the radar

-While technically illegal, thousands of digital nomads use a Schengen tourist visa to enter their country of choice and then work while they travel.
+While technically illegal, thousands of Digital Nomads use a Schengen tourist visa to enter their country of choice.
+They then work while they travel.
 This visa allows you a maximum stay of 90 days in a six-month period.
-When this period expires you’ll need to leave, either to a new destination or re-enter on a new visa.
+When this period expires, you’ll need to leave, either to a new destination or re-enter on a new visa.

 1. German Freelancer Visa or “Freiberufler” visa